Wild Alaskan Company

 4. Let rest before serving.

-Broiling Salmon With Teriyaki Marinade
+Broiling Salmon With Teriyaki Glaze

 Why broil teriyaki salmon?
 Quick, direct heat crisps the edges and caramelizes the teriyaki glaze.
 Just keep an eye on it to avoid burning the marinade.
 Note: The marinade can burn on the pan and produce smoke — but don’t worry, the fish still turns out great.